port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/event-processing/event-catalog.md

 To create an event catalog, we first need to create the  `Producer`, `Event Broker`, `Event`, and `Consumer` blueprints in our data model.
 This includes defining the relations between the blueprints in your architecture in the `relations` section of each JSON.
 Examples for each blueprint including the relation configuration are provided below, but the exact configuration of your blueprints will differ from the examples provided here depending on your architecture.

 :::tip Don't know how to deploy blueprints?
-Check out this [guide](https://docs.getport.io/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/) on how to deploy blueprints in Port
+Check out this [guide](https://docs.getport.io/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/) on how to deploy blueprints in Port.
 :::

 <details>